-BKS Iyengar wrote prolifically on the subject of yoga in a manner that is direct and accessible to people seeking practical guidance rather than a treatise that is only scholarly.
+BKS Iyengar wrote prolifically on the subject of yoga in a manner that is direct and accessible.
 His best known works are Light on Yoga and Light on Pranyama, both of which have been reprinted many times since they were first published.

 Certified Iyengar yoga teachers worldwide undergo the same rigorous training and assessment process approved by the Ramamani Institute.